 Orchella Vofo Teyimgue

-I am from Nigeria and I studied Advanced Chemical Engineering at I’m Orchella, a MSc student in Water and Sanitation for Development at Cranfield University as well as a MSc student in Water Science Engineering at Polytech Montpellier.
+I’m Orchella, a MSc student in Water and Sanitation for Development at Cranfield University as well as a MSc student in Water Science Engineering at Polytech Montpellier.
 The development sector has always been of great interest to me and it moved me to study water engineering, for this vital resource is still unaccessible to many.
 I believe that no matter how small an individual or collective impact is, it is fundamental to bringing about change.
 As a SAFAD project officer this year, I will put my mastering of different languages (French, English and Spanish) and other skills gathered throughout my studies and internships at the service of SAFAD.
 Completely in line with my current MSc, it’s a pleasure for me to contribute in a way, to the building of long-lasting development projects.

 I am currently pursuing MSc in Management degree at Cranfield University School of Management.
 I hold an honours in Zoology from India.
 My deep-seated interest in the environment related issues arises from my roots in environmental studies since high school and right up to my undergrad.
 SAFAD’s work in improving water supply, sanitation, water quality and hygiene in several countries around the world was an eye-catcher for me and really enhanced my interest in SAFAD’s activities.
 Moreover, I have been engaged in social work back in India related to poverty-alleviation, education of poor children, and their upliftment through an NGO – SF Helping Hands Society – which has always driven me to do for needy in whatever capacity I can.
 I believe SAFAD with its charitable acts and volunteer activities serves the right platform for me to continue doing so.